Isabelle Urquhart: Early career

 Also at the Casino Theatre, Urquhart performed the role of Pompanoa in The Marquis in September 1887, and Princess Etelka in Nadja in May 1888.
 She also played Dame Carruthers in Gilbert and Sullivan's The Yeomen of the Guard in October 1888 and was the Princess of Granada in the operetta The Brigands, W. S. Gilbert's translation of Offenbach's Les brigands, in May 1899.
 In an 1889 revival of Nadja, Urquhart understudied Lillian Russell, filling in for the star as Princess Nadja on April 25 and 26.
 In February 1890, she performed as Iza in The Grand Duchess of Gerolstein, with Russell in the title role.
 While with the Casino company, Urquhart also played Papanea in Madelen.
-In September 1891, Urquhart took on the role of Chloe in a Brooks and Dickson production of Sims and Clay's new operetta, The Merry Duchess, at the Standard Theatre in New York.
+In September 1891, Urquhart took on the role of Chloe in a Brooks and Dickson production of Sims and Clay's new operetta, The Merry Duchess, at the Standard Theatre in New York City.

+In 1893, Urquhart married English actor Guy Standing and announced her retirement from the stage in February.
+However, later that year, Urquhart and Standing appeared together in a Loie Fuller production that closed after just two and a half weeks of its scheduled six-week run.
+In October 1893, the couple sued Fuller for $1,000 for non-fulfillment of their contracts.